Lovely-Sim-Racing/lovely-streamdeck-icons/README.md

 #### You can find and download the high resolution icons in the  :open_file_folder: [**Latest Releases**](https://github.com/cdemetriadis/lovely-streamdeck-icons/releases) section.
 Unzip the file and use the icons on your Stream Deck.

-These icons are focused more on the Sim Racing community needs, but feel free to use them if you find them useful.
+These icons are focused more on the Sim Racing community needs, but feel free to use them wherever you like.
 The icons are subject to the [CC-BY-NC-SA license](#disclaimer).

 # Icon Preview